Parsley Box cuts loss but revenue falls – Daily Business

 Parsley Box cuts loss but revenue falls

-Ready meals service Parsley Box, headed by Kevin Dorren and Chris van der Kuyl, saw its first half EBITDA losses reduce, but revenue fell sharply as new and repeat customers fell away.
+Shares in ready meals service Parsley Box, headed by Kevin Dorren and Chris van der Kuyl, crashed by about 20% in early trade after it cut first half EBITDA losses, but said revenue fell sharply as new and repeat customers fell away.

 Revenue was down from £14m last year to £9.6m.
 Orders from existing customers fell from £11m to £8.7m while new customer income was down from £3m to £900,000.